svmi3195/freecodecamp_projects/README.md

 3. Random Quote Machine<br>
 A program which lets user to click a button, get a random quote and tweet it.
 Made using HTML, CSS, jQuery and quotes API http://quotes.stormconsultancy.co.uk/api Sample: http://codepen.io/svmi3195/full/mEzBWX/ <br><br>
 4. Local Weather App (Under Development!!!)<br>
-A program which lets user to view local weather and convert temperature to C or F degrees; a different icon is shown depending on the currentlocal weather.
+A program which lets user to view local weather and convert temperature to C or F degrees; a different icon is shown depending on the current local weather.
 Sample: http://codepen.io/svmi3195/full/VjqodO/ <br><br>